Metakira/starter-hugo-academic/content/post/bionics-geophilosophy-and-computational-designers/index.md

 ![](https://i0.wp.com/cms.jackwestin.com/wp-content/uploads/2020/03/Homologs-and-analogs.jpg?resize=684%2C444&ssl=1)

 This incredible potential in the Earth's own natural processes to serve as a foundation rock is where I find Deleuze and Guattari's idea of "Geophilosophy" to be of particular importance.
 The idea of geophilosophy is very simple: Use the Earth's many phenomena as philosophical material for abstract human applications, considering how most of our mechanisms in human society derive from the humanities, which are themselves heavily dependent on the realm of philosophy.
-Deleuze and Guattari set out to do this very directly in their opus "*A thousand Plateaus*" and their later work "*What is Philosophy?"* where they borrow a number of natural processes such as stratification, ecological niche theory and tetravalence as material for political application.
+Deleuze and Guattari set out to do this very directly in their opus "*A thousand Plateaus*" and their later work "*What is Philosophy?"* where they borrow a number of natural processes such as stratification, ecological niche theory and tetra-valence as material for political application.

 This may sound like a very absurd and strange idea to people unfamiliar with experimental philosophy, yet interestingly has ***already been applied to the design discipline.*** Take for example Don Norman's use of Affordances in *The Design of Everyday Things.* Affordance theory in the book is laid out and mapped for use in a wide variety of human centered design applications, yet the roots of the theory itself can be traced back to the ecologist and Animal scientist James Gibson's original coinage of the term in his 1979 book *The ecological approach to animal perception.* The original context of the "Affordance" lies in the study of how an animal in its niche adapts to its environment, characterizing its use of the many things an environment can provide it.